 Fiber optic cables transmit data through very small cores at the speed of light.
-Significantly different from copper cables, fiber optic cables offer high bandwidths and low losses, which allow high data-transmission rates over long distances.
+Significantly different from copper cables, fiber optic cables offer high bandwidths and low losses with the help of the core and cladding.
+And it allows high data-transmission rates over long distances.
 Light propagates throughout the fiber cables according to the principle of total internal reflection.

 There are three common types of fiber optic cables: single-mode, multimode, and graded-index.
 Each has its advantages and disadvantages.
 There also are several different designs of fiber optic cables, each made for different applications.
 In addition, new fiber optic cables with different core and cladding designs have been emerging; these are faster and can carry more modes.
 While fiber optic cable are used mostly in communication systems, they also have established medical, military, scanning, imaging, and sensing applications.
 They are also used in optical fiber devices and fiber optic lighting.

 Fiber optic cable is a filament of transparent material used to transmit light, as shown in Figure 1.2.
 Virtually all fiber optic cables share the same fundamental structure.
 The centre of the cable is referred to as the core.
 It has a highter refractive index than the cladding, which surrounds the core.
 The contact surface between the core and the cladding creates an interface surface that guides the light; the difference between the refractive index of the core and cladding is what causes the mirror like interface surface, which guides light along the core.
 Light bounces through the core from one end to the other according to the principle of total internal reflection, as explained by the laws of light.
 The cladding is then covered with a protective plastic or PVC jacket.
 The diameters of the core,cladding, and jacket can vary widely; for a single fiber optic cable can have core, cladding, and jacket diameters of 9, 125, and 250 um, respectively.